Meter safety

 DON’T try to turn it back on.
 Only a FortisBC technician or licensed gas contractor can turn the gas back on safely.
 Call FortisBC or a Technical Safety BC licensed gas contractor to restore gas service at the meter.

-Planning a demolition?
+Planning a tear down?